KANSAS CITY, Mo. (AP) -- Officials in the St. Louis school district expect to learn soon whether they get to shed the “unaccredited” label.

-The St. Louis district went from meeting three of 14 performance standards in 2009 to meeting six last year and seven this year.
-One of the performance standards the district met was tied to test scores.
+St. Louis requested the review after a report showed the district went from meeting three of 14 performance standards in 2009 to seven this year.

 That puts the district in a provisionally accredited performance range.
-But Nicastro initially said she wanted to see another year of data before considering an accreditation upgrade.
+But Education Commissioner Chris Nicastro initially said she wanted to see another year of data before considering an accreditation upgrade.